New York Institute of Technology College of Osteopathic Medicine: Curriculum

+Admissions

+In 2025 NYIT College of Osteopathic Medicine Old Westbury had 8,697 applicants of which 417 matriculated (4.6%).
+Matriculated students had a mean MCAT score of 505.2 (62nd percentile) and a mean cumulative undergraduate GPA of 3.67.

 Accreditation

 The college is accredited by the American Osteopathic Association's Commission on Osteopathic College Accreditation (COCA).
 It is also listed among the World Directory of Medical Schools as a fully-accredited "medical school in the United States" along with other accredited doctorate-level allopathic (MD) and osteopathic medicine (DO) programs.

 Notable alumni

-New York Institute of Technology College of Osteopathic Medicine has 6700 alumni as of 2015.
+New York Institute of Technology College of Osteopathic Medicine has over 9000 alumni as of 2025.
 Notable alumni include: